NEWSMAKER-Central banks must arm up for next market upheaval, BoE's Hauser says

 By William Schomberg

-LONDON, Jan 7 (Reuters) - Financial markets are likely to be hit more frequently by the kind of upheaval unleashed by the COVID-19 pandemic and central banks need new tools to deal with powerful investment firms which were at the heart of it, a Bank of England official said.
+LONDON, Jan 7 (Reuters) - Financial markets are likely to be hit more often by the kind of upheaval unleashed by the COVID-19 pandemic, and central banks need new tools to deal with powerful investment firms at the heart of the turmoil, a Bank of England official said.

-"Last year's COVID 'dash for cash' was a wake-up call as to the scale and urgency of this work," Andrew Hauser, the BoE's executive director for markets, said in a speech hosted by Reuters.

 Non-bank companies, which include pension managers, money market funds and hedge funds, now account for about half of the world's financial assets.

+"Last year's COVID 'dash for cash' was a wake-up call as to the scale and urgency of this work," Andrew Hauser, the Bank of England's (BoE) executive director for markets, said in a speech hosted by Reuters on Thursday.

-They have helped savers and businesses as banks were in reined in by reforms after their risk-taking brought about the 2007-09 financial crisis.
+Non-banks have increasingly helped savers and businesses as banks were reined in on risk after the 2007-09 financial crisis.

-But the non-banks failed to withstand the coronavirus shock last March and reforms are needed to prevent future liquidity problems from threatening the economy, Hauser said.
+But they failed to withstand the coronavirus shock in March and reforms are needed to prevent future liquidity problems threatening the economy, Hauser said.

 Central banks should consider a formal role as "market makers of last resort" - trading securities at times of financial panic - in return for tougher regulation of financial businesses other than banks, he said.